 - Salt and pepper the raw meat and place on a paper towel.

-- Heat the oil to medium high in a large soup pot, preferably cast iron, and sear the meat pieces on both sides to form a brown crust.
+- Heat the oil to medium high in a large soup pot, preferably cast iron.
+Sear the meat pieces on both sides to form a brown crust.

 - Turn the heat down to low and add the garlic, dried chiles, and cumin.
 Stir and scrape the bottom of the pot once and add half a cup of water.
 Stir and scrape again.
 Cook for two to three minutes.

-- Add two and one half cups of water and let the mixture simmer for two to two and a half hours, or until the meat is fork tender.
+- Add two and one half cups of water.
+Let the mixture simmer for two to two and a half hours, or until the meat is fork tender.
 You should have enough water to cover the meat and chiles while stewing.
 Add another cup of water if the water cooks out.

-- After the meat is done, use a fine mesh colander to strain the liquid and meat mixture.
+- After the meat is done, strain the liquid and meat mixture with a fine mesh colander.
 This helps to remove most of the seeds from the dried chiles.

 - Add the strained liquid and stewed meat back to the pot, along with the beans, if you are using them.
 Season to taste with more salt and pepper.